Bouncing Back Strong: Top Eats for Getting Over a Stroke

 The Gut-Brain Connection

-Your gut health and bouncing back from a stroke are tight buddies, and fiber is their secret handshake.
-When your stomach’s happy, it’s not just your body that feels good – your mind gets a boost too, especially when you’re getting back on your feet after a stroke.
+Your gut health and recovery are close pals, and fiber is their secret handshake.
+When your stomach’s happy, it’s not just your body that benefits – your mind gets a lift too, especially when you’re working to get back on your feet.

 Fiber TypeSources